 "Obliterative bronchiolitis" and "constrictive bronchiolitis" are both listed as Group D diagnoses and assigned the corresponding diagnosis group coefficient in policy.5 When the LAS coefficients were determined based on analysis of the impact of variables on expected waitlist mortality and post-transplant survival, constrictive and obliterative bronchiolitis were grouped together as a single diagnosis, and the system is programmed to assign both diagnoses the coefficient when LAS is calculated.6 However, policy only lists the adjustment for "obliterative bronchiolitis" (see Table 10-4: Post-Transplant Survival Calculation: Covariates and Their Coefficients).
-This proposal would make it more clear that the coefficient adjustment applies for the post-transplant survival calculation to all
+This change will make it clearer that the coefficient adjustment applies for the post-transplant survival calculation to all candidates registered with either "obliterative bronchiolitis" or "constrictive bronchiolitis."78 This will address an unintentional exclusion in the policy language.